aduranb/number_pi/docs/Project Architecture.md

         return LongDecimal(ciphers=ciphers, negative=self._negative)
 ```

-3. For any other case (signs are different, and other is bigger than self), then substract self from other, and we keep other._negative as the result test_negative_ciphers_turn_all_positive
+3. For any other case (signs are different, and other is bigger than self), then substract self from other, and we keep other._negative as the result _negative.

 ```python
 else: